 Photosynthetic machinery of heterokont algae

 Heterokont algae comprise a diverse group of organisms including Bacillariophyceae (diatoms) and Eustigmatophyceae.
 The photoprotective mechanisms that these organisms employ include energy dissipation that is mediated by the conversion between two different forms of carotenoids.
 In addition, dynamic redistribution of light energy between the two types of photosystems seems to play a role in avoiding photodamage.
 Differentiating between carotenoid conversion and dynamic light distribution is a current focus of the laboratory.

 Synthetic biology is a multidisciplinary field that merges life sciences with engineering.
 In our lab we are developing novel synthetic biology tools to create microbial “cell factories” that are tailored towards manufacturing of desired products.
 We utilise a variety of photosynthetic and non-photosynthetic bacteria and eukaryotes as host organisms such as Corynebacterium glutamicum, Escherichia coli, Pseudomonas putida KT2440, psychrophilic Pseudomonas, Psychrobacter spp., Saccharomyces cerevisiae, Streptomyces albus, S. coelicolor, S. lividans, Synechococcus sp.
 PCC 7002, Synechocystis sp.
 PCC 6802, Thermus thermophilus.

-PhotosynLab is developing and characterizing molecular tools that enable the rapid construction of genetic elements into functional units, such as plasmids and DNA integration sites.
+PhotosynLab is developing and characterising molecular tools that enable the rapid construction of genetic elements into functional units, such as plasmids and DNA integration sites.
 In addition, we develop conjugation-based DNA delivery systems that accomplish high yield DNA integration into the genomes of eukaryotic organisms.

 Within the synthetic biology we do collaborate with: